Sakurajima Volcano in Japan: History, Eruptions & Visiting Guide

 The level of preparation is much higher today than a hundred years ago, with early warning mechanisms in place.
 Rumblings and other changes in the magma chambers are monitored, and evacuation plans are ready.

 All data are thoroughly analysed, and predictions are made.
-Recently, there have been indications that the next eruption may be close.
+Sakurajima remains under constant scientific monitoring because volcanic activity can intensify with little warning.
 Volcanic thunderstorms and lightning in the rising ash clouds have been observed several times.
 A giant eruption at Sakurajima Volcano could happen at any time.

 To visit the island (or rather the peninsula), there are frequent ferry connections from Kagoshima – and access by road from the southwestern access point.
 Many visitors arrive by ferry from Kagoshima since it is both fast and convenient when arriving at Kagoshima by Shinkansen.